invidian/secure-and-reproducible-arch-linux/README.md

 Also, if your Password Manager gets compromised (e.g. you leave unlocked machine with unlocked password manager), having a PUK or AdminPIN allows an evil actor to change the PIN on your security token, which effectively gives them access to your security token.

-However, if you lock your YubiKey, the only way to unlock it is when you get access to your Offline Backup Volume, which might not be very convinient.
+However, if you lock your YubiKey, the only way to unlock it is when you get access to your Offline Backup Volume, which might not be very convenient.

 #### [BIOS Password](javascript:void(0);)